 My Frames are very dirty (i.e. mildew, ground in soil over the years) - What to do ?

 If your frames have long-term dirt that seems to be ground into the surface, you can generally remove this with Turtle Wax Automotive Chrome Polish.
 (See HERE).
 This product has pumice (a sandy grit substance that can lift embedded particles deep in surface).
 Clean the frames well, then apply the Automotive Chrome Polish, then wax with Meguire's Quick Wax (See HERE).
+This wax will do an excellent job of protecting the frames from UV light (the one thing that slowly destroys all things, including us), and making that water bead like a champ.
 You are good to go !

 For Care and Maintenance Guide of the Frames - Click HERE